|Erika Bearman '03

 Joe Shortsleeve '79 - Chief correspondent for WBZ-TV News in Boston

 Amb.
-Harry K. Thomas Jr. ’78 - U.S. Ambassador to the Phillipines
+Harry K. Thomas Jr. ’78 - diplomat in residence for the Southwest (former U.S. Ambassador to the Phillipines)

 Lieutenant General Bernard Trainor, USMC (Ret.)
 '51 - Senior fellow for National Security Studies at the Council on Foreign Relations; associate at the Center for Science and International Affairs at the John F. Kennedy School of Government, Harvard University